braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/actioniq.md

 ### Triggered campaigns

-This integration will trigger a Campaign in Braze for all users in an ActionIQ segment.
-Once you have configured your Campaign's copy, multivariate testing and re-eligibility rules, you can trigger it from any ActionIQ journey touchpoint by just adding the Braze campaign ID to your export setting.
+This integration will trigger a campaign in Braze for all users in an ActionIQ segment.
+After you have configured your campaign's copy, multivariate testing, and re-eligibility rules, you can trigger it from any ActionIQ journey touchpoint by just adding the Braze campaign ID to your export setting.

 Optionally, you can include any other ActionIQ attributes in your export to populate your campaign copy.
 Those are sent via the `trigger_properties` object.

 #### Requirements

 A Braze REST API key with `campaigns.trigger.send` and `campaigns.list` permissions is required.
 This can be created in the Braze dashboard from **Settings** > **API Keys**.

 The following values must be sent in your ActionIQ export to Braze:
 - Consumer identifier (either `braze_id` or `external_id`)